Cave of the Patriarchs massacre: In the United States

 Four days after the massacre, on 1 March 1994, on the Brooklyn Bridge in New York City, Lebanese-born immigrant Rashid Baz shot at a van of 15 Chabad-Lubavitch Orthodox Jewish students, killing one and injuring three others.
-During the shooting spree, the gunman reportedly shouted in Arabic "Kill the Jews," expressing revenge for the massacre of 29 Muslim worshipers at the Cave of the Patriarchs four days prior.
+During the shooting spree, the gunman reportedly shouted in Arabic "Kill the Jews", expressing revenge for the massacre four days prior.

 Palestinian casualties

 Goldstein murdered 29 Palestinians in the attack, including six children fourteen years old or younger.
 Several people were left with paralyzing wounds.
-Palestinians count the number of murdered to include those who later expired or were shot outside the mosque in the immediate aftermath.
+In an article commemorating the event's 20th anniversary, Al Jazeera reported that local Palestinians estimated the total number of deaths to be between 50 and 70, with an additional 250 people injured that day.

 Response

 Israeli government

 The Kach movement, with which Goldstein was affiliated, was outlawed as a terrorist organization after issuing statements supporting Goldstein.
-The cabinet decided to confiscate the weapons of some they regarded as right-wing extremists and put them in administrative detention.
+The cabinet decided to confiscate the weapons of a small number they regarded as right-wing extremists and put them in administrative detention, all the while denying the PLO's request that all settlers be disarmed and that an international force be established to protect Palestinians from Israeli aggression.
 The Israeli government also took extreme measures against Palestinians following the massacre, banning them from certain streets in Hebron, such as Al-Shuhada Street, where many Palestinians have homes and businesses, and opening them to the exclusive access of Jewish Israelis and foreign tourists.